Bp-DUAN/Bp-DUAN.github.io/_pages/about.md

 [11] Liu Guidong, Liu Wenjie, Duan Beiping*.
 [Estimates for coefficients in Jacobi series for functions with limited regularity by fractional calculus.](https://doi.org/10.1007/s10444-024-10159-y) **Advances in Computational Mathematics**,  50, 68 (2024).

 [12] Duan Beiping.
-Energy-stable and mesh-preserving parametric FEM for mean curvature flow of surfaces.
-Accepted by **SIAM Journal on Scientific Computing**.
+[Energy-stable and mesh-preserving parametric FEM for mean curvature flow of surfaces.](https://epubs.siam.org/eprint/3JQYDS82STXQH8ZMJUXH/full) **SIAM Journal on Scientific Computing**, 46(6):A3873-A3896.

 ## Foundings